idiap/bob/doc/TutorialsArrays.rst

 MATLAB_
 -------

-|project| currently does not provide MATLAB_ mex interface.
+|project| currently does not provide a MATLAB_ mex interface.
 Nevertheless, it
-is possible to load and save simple `.mat` files, thanks to the MatIO_ library.
+is possible to load and save simple `.mat` files thanks to the MatIO_ library.
 However, complex data such as MATLAB_ structures are not supported.
-Be aware that MATLAB_ also support the HDF5_ file format.
+Be aware that MATLAB_ also supports the HDF5_ file format.
 For more details, please have a look at :doc:`TutorialsIO`.

 Random Number Generation